 K-map for Half AdderNow from this truth table we can draw K-map for carries and sums separately.
 For above K-maps we get,

 Hence, the logical design of Half Adder would be Although from truth table it is clearly seen that carry (C) column signifies AND operation and sum (S) column signifies XOR operation between input variables but till we went through K-map as it is general practice to do so for more complex binary logic operations.

 Full AdditionBefore knowing about full adder, let us know what is full addition?
 For that let us consider the example There, are two four bits binary numbers 1101 and 0111 which we have to add.
 The process of binary addition is like follows,

+- We have to add first list significant bit (LSB) of both 4bits binary number first and this will result a two bits binary number.
 Here, LSB of 1101 and 0111 are 1, hence 1 + 1 = 10.
 The LSB of 10 is 0 and higher significant bit (HSB) is 1.

 - The LSB of the result is sum and to be put at the list significant position of the final result of the sum, and HSB of the two bits results will be carry and to be added with next higher significant bit of two 4bits augend and addend are 0 and 1 and the carry of previous result i.e. 1 to be added with 0 and 1.